Michael-Brodsky/PG/src/readme.md

 ### components
-A collection of reusable objects that follow the Mediator design pattern.
+A collection of reusable objects that follow the Mediator design pattern and provide higher-level functionality.

 ### interfaces
 A collection of abstract interface classes for implementing common C++ design patterns.